National Cycle Route 74

 National Cycle Route 74 is a mostly complete (other than a few metres) route between Gretna and Glasgow.

 Route

 Route 74 begins, branching off from Route 7, a couple of kilometers west of Gretna.
-(National Route 7 connects Carlisle to Gretna - around 14km north as the crow flies.)
+(National Route 7 connects Carlisle to Gretna - around 14 km north as the crow flies.)

 For much of its length National Route 74 follows the main transport corridor north of Gretna - sharing the general area with the main motorway and West Coast Main Line.
 North of Abington the railway chooses a different route (via Carstairs Junction), and then north of Lesmahagow and Blackwood the number of urban settlements increases.

-From the Hamilton area onward the route is navigating the Greater Glasgow conurbation - marking out a quieter route north-south, touching on Motherwell, and passing through Bothwell and Uddingston, where it ends (joining National Route 75).
+From the Hamilton area onward the route is navigating the Greater Glasgow conurbation - marking out a quieter route north–south, touching on Motherwell, and passing through Bothwell and Uddingston, where it ends (joining National Route 75).

 Travel into central Glasgow can be achieved on National Route 75.
 If you turn the other way it'll take you to Edinburgh, although that's a longer trip).